corda/corda/docs/source/shell.rst

 The shell will be enhanced over time.
 The currently known limitations include:

-* SSH access is currently not available.
-* There is no command completion for flows or RPCs.
+* There is no command completion for flows or RPCs
-* Command history is not preserved across restarts.
+* Command history is not preserved across restarts
-* The ``jdbc`` command requires you to explicitly log into the database first.
+* The ``jdbc`` command requires you to explicitly log into the database first
-* Commands placed in the ``shell-commands`` directory are only noticed after the node is restarted.
+* Commands placed in the ``shell-commands`` directory are only noticed after the node is restarted
-* The ``jul`` command advertises access to logs, but it doesn't work with the logging framework we're using.
+* The ``jul`` command advertises access to logs, but it doesn't work with the logging framework we're using

 .. _Yaml: http://www.yaml.org/spec/1.2/spec.html
-.. _the defined parsers: api/kotlin/corda/net.corda.client.jackson/-jackson-support/index.html
+.. _defined parsers: api/kotlin/corda/net.corda.client.jackson/-jackson-support/index.html
 .. _Groovy: http://groovy-lang.org/
 .. _CRaSH: http://www.crashub.org/